 In 2019, the firm launched silent and live auctions as part of the firm’s Disability Awareness Month with Art Without Limits, an art program based in Hong Kong, in partnership with i-dArt (“I do different art”) by the Tung Wah Group of Hospitals, a local charity organization providing art courses and community art workshops for differently-abled artists.

-For the second consecutive edition of the annual Singapore Student Art Program, the firm continued to partner with the Autism Resource Centre (ARC), a not-for-profit charity based in Singapore, dedicated to serving children and adults with autism, helping them to lead meaningful and independent lives.
+We expanded this Community Arts Program to Singapore, continuing our partnership with the Autism Resource Centre (ARC) since 2018, a Singapore not-for-profit charity dedicated to serving children and adults with autism, helping them to lead meaningful and independent lives.
 Commemorating our 150th anniversary, the theme for 2019 was Blue, which represents the firm corporate color and is the globally recognized color for autism spectrum disorder.
 A charity art market was arranged during the Singapore Formula One event and a regional silent auction, promoting and showcasing the talents and abilities of people with autism, was conducted across Asia Pacific offices.
 A Community TeamWorks volunteer project was also conducted.

 Bengaluru Student Art Project and 150ORR Basement Art Project